lindngo/pm-job-listings/README.md

 - Cluster 2: PMs should be driven to develop fitting solutions to customer issues.
 - Cluster 3: It is important that PMs do well in team environments that work with data and products.
 - Cluster 4: Since this cluster seemed to be more company vision focused, I didn't focus much on this information.
-- Cluster 5: A PM should be able to help the business drive their sales with their product solutions.
+- Cluster 5: A PM should be well equipped to help the business drive their sales with their product solutions.

 ![image](https://user-images.githubusercontent.com/63205351/233500363-3bf8f102-d3da-4522-8a5f-4b54d3759f1a.png)